spenceryonce/GitGreen/README.md

 4. Run the compiled program `main.exe` in a Git repository:
 `main.exe`

+### Custom Date

+- You can use the `--backtrack` or `--b` flag when running `main.exe` to generate commits starting from the current day and going back the specified number of days.
+E.g. `main.exe --backtrack 2` generates commits starting from the current day and going back 2 days.
+The default value is 365 days.

 ## Notes
 - The program has been tested on Windows x64 systems.
 Compatibility with other operating systems is not guaranteed.